Qarik-Group/cf-pancake/README.md

 There are two usage modes:

--	`cf-pancakes export` - returns bash `export` commands to setup flatten variables
+-	`cf-pancakes exports` - returns bash `export` commands to setup flatten variables
 -	`cf-pancakes set-env APPNAME` - updates the `APPNAME` with environment variables from that app's `$VCAP_SERVICES`

 The former would be run within an application container during startup.